5 Simple, but Genius Bathroom Layout Tricks That Will Make Your Space Work so Much Harder

 3. Narrow where you need to

-'Navigating the quirky layout of this bathroom presented a design puzzle,' Lexie explains.
-'Faced with the dilemma of settling for a standard vanity that might seem a tad undersized or opting for a custom solution to infuse the guest bathroom with extra storage and a dash of character, we leaned towards the latter.
-Our goal was to strike a balance between functionality and aesthetics, ensuring the space was not just efficiently utilized but also visually pleasing.'
+"Navigating the quirky layout of this bathroom presented a design puzzle," Lexie explains.
+"Faced with the dilemma of settling for a standard vanity that might seem a tad undersized or opting for a custom solution to infuse the guest bathroom with extra storage and a dash of character, we leaned towards the latter.
+Our goal was to strike a balance between functionality and aesthetics, ensuring the space was not just efficiently utilized but also visually pleasing."

-'In the spirit of customization, we crafted a vanity that stretches across the entire wall, cleverly tapering in the "hallway" leading to the shower and toilet,' Lexie explains.
-'This bespoke approach not only sidesteps any feelings of confinement but also adds a touch of elegance.
-Think of it as a smart blend of practicality and style, transforming that bathroom into a welcoming and intelligently designed haven.'
+"In the spirit of customization, we crafted a vanity that stretches across the entire wall, cleverly tapering in the "hallway" leading to the shower and toilet," Lexie explains.
+"This bespoke approach not only sidesteps any feelings of confinement but also adds a touch of elegance.
+Think of it as a smart blend of practicality and style, transforming that bathroom into a welcoming and intelligently designed haven."

 4. Make use of space over a WC

 If there's one place that you're underutilizing in a bathroom, chances are it's over your WC.
-This space is, generally, wasted, where a clever design might mean you can add in more storage, or countertop space. ' If you lack shelving but don't have space on the wall, I can almost guarantee you have space above the toilet,' says professional organizer Ben Sorreff, of H2H Organizing.
-'If that's the case, utilize it.'
+This space is, generally, wasted, where a clever design might mean you can add in more storage, or countertop space.
+"If you lack shelving but don't have space on the wall, I can almost guarantee you have space above the toilet," says professional organizer Ben Sorreff, of H2H Organizing.
+"If that's the case, utilize it."

 It's one of the benefits of wall-hung toilets, but if you're sticking with a standard WC, there are ways around it.
 There are plenty of over toilet storage shelves out there on the market - some stylish, some less so.
-However, I like a super simple idea like this bathroom vanity designed by Zoe Feldman, where a bespoke piece extends out over the cistern, helping not only to hide it slightly more from view, but also creating a small ledge that you just know comes so in handy for its owners.
+However, I like a super simple concept like this bathroom vanity designed by Zoe Feldman, where a bespoke piece extends out over the cistern, helping not only to hide it slightly more from view, but also creating a small ledge that you just know comes so in handy for its owners.

 5. Try this bath and shower layout